 Brother Escaped Slaughter

-There was another Brother with Brother Solomon who hid among the dead and later escaped and acted as a witness.
+There was another Brother with Brother Solomon who hid among the dead, escaped, and acted as a witness.
 About 160 priests and religious were murdered here.
-Their bodies were put into a well and ditch, which are no longer part of the property.
-The bones were later exhumed, when a road was being built, and buried in the crypt.
-In the second room in the crypt, Br.
-Solomon’s name appears just inside the doorway, on the left hand side.
+Their bodies were put into a well and ditch, no longer part of the property.
+The bones were exhumed and buried in the crypt when a road was being built.
+In the second room in the crypt Br.
+Solomon’s name appears just inside the doorway on the left-hand side.
 Here in this room are gathered the bones of at least 100 of the martyrs.
 The skulls are kept separate to show the marks of the violence done to the people.

 Brothers by the Numbers

 At the beginning of the French Revolution the Brothers had in their schools, which were nearly all free, about half as many pupils (36,000) as there were in all the secondary schools in France (72,747).
-At that time, there were 121 communities in France and 6 communities abroad; a total of about 1000 Brothers.
+At that time, there were 121 communities in France and six communities abroad, totaling about 1000 Brothers.
 In 1792, when the Institute was suppressed on all French territory, in decreeing this suppression the Assembly nevertheless declared that the Brothers had “deserved well of their country.”